jtgeee/webhook-receiver-demo/README.md

 ## Decisions made

-** 1.HMAC verification uses `timingSafeEqual`** — a regular string comparison (`===`) is vulnerable to timing attacks that can leak information about the secret. `timingSafeEqual` takes constant time regardless of where the strings diverge.
+**HMAC verification uses `timingSafeEqual`** — a regular string comparison (`===`) is vulnerable to timing attacks that can leak information about the secret. `timingSafeEqual` takes constant time regardless of where the strings diverge.

-** 2. Raw body is stored alongside the parsed payload** — the parsed JSONB is useful for querying; the raw body is the source of truth for signature verification and replaying events from the DLQ.
+**Raw body is stored alongside the parsed payload** — the parsed JSONB is useful for querying; the raw body is the source of truth for signature verification and replaying events from the DLQ.

-** 3. Dead letter queue** — the requirement said "nothing gets lost if something goes wrong."
+**Dead letter queue** — the requirement said "nothing gets lost if something goes wrong."
 A DLQ table is the simplest durable fallback that doesn't require additional infrastructure.
 The trade-off is that retries are manual or need a separate job.

-** 4. `event_type` extracted to a top-level column** — makes it practical to filter or aggregate events by type without querying into the JSONB.
+**`event_type` extracted to a top-level column** — makes it practical to filter or aggregate events by type without querying into the JSONB.
 Falls back to `"unknown"` if the payload doesn't include a `type` field.

 ---